data-integrations/lookup-transform/docs/Lookup-batchjoiner.md

 Properties
 ----------
 **Lookup dataset:** Amongst the inputs connected to the lookup transformation, this determines the input that should be used as the lookup dataset.
+Lookup dataset will be set as broadcast.

 **Input key field:** Field in the input schema that should be used as a key in the lookup condition.